miri-2000/CRISPR_screen_analysis/README.md

 Two normalization methods are compared: the median of ratios sizefactor calculation (used by DeSeq2) and the calculation of sizefactors using the geometric mean alone .

 In the past DeSeq2 was a very good way to compute sizefactors that are used as part of the normalization.
-Nowadays the computation using the geometric mean alone has been found to work better.
+Nowadays, the computation using the geometric mean alone has been found to work better.
 To compare which of the two techniques are better for the current plot, the R<sup>2</sup>-values of the two sizefactors are compared for each condition (e.g. t2_2d_tr,...).